Key Takeaways

 Frequently Asked Questions

-How Many Competitor Comparison Pages Should A B2B SaaS Build?
+How Many Competitor Comparison Pages Should a B2B SaaS Build?

 Start with three: your top direct competitor, your largest "alternative-to" opportunity, and one category comparison that frames your differentiation.
 Once those three pull ranking and pipeline, expand one page at a time based on search volume and SERP feasibility.
 Depth beats width here.

-Is A Comparison Page Different From An Alternatives Page?
+Is a Comparison Page Different From an Alternatives Page?

 Yes.
 A comparison page targets "Competitor vs. Your Brand" — a reader evaluating two named options.
 An alternatives page targets "Competitor Alternatives" — a reader who already dislikes the named option and wants a shortlist.
 Same money keyword family, different intent, different page shape.

-What Conversion Rate Should A Competitor Comparison Page Hit?
+What Conversion Rate Should a Competitor Comparison Page Hit?

-How Do I Get My Comparison Page Cited In AI Overviews And ChatGPT?
+How Do I Get My Comparison Page Cited in AI Overviews and ChatGPT?

-Should We Name Competitors Directly Or Use Generic Descriptions?
+Should We Name Competitors Directly or Use Generic Descriptions?

 Name them.
 SEO rewards exact-match queries, and buyers searching "[Competitor] vs [You]" expect to see the named brand.
 The legal risk is low if you stick to factual, sourced claims and avoid superlatives.
 Generic descriptions dilute both ranking and trust.